Understanding Agile Software Development

 World-class Agile software that allows you to start, run and grow your business.

-Agile software development has become very popular in the software industry, especially in the United Kingdom.
+Agile software development has become very popular in the software industry, especially in South Africa.
 Agile methodology is based on the Agile Manifesto, which was developed in 2001 and has since become a widely accepted approach to software development.
 The Agile methodology is based on a set of principles that prioritise customer satisfaction, teamwork, and constant feedback.
 Unlike traditional software development methods, the Agile methodology involves an iterative and incremental approach to software development, where developers work closely with clients to deliver small pieces of working software regularly.
 This approach allows for constant feedback from customers, leading to a more customer-centric approach to software development.

 The history of agile software development